strongloop/poc-loopback-multitenancy/README.md

   datasources that do not exist during app boot up (but are needed during app runtime -- [see sample-data.js](server/boot/sample-data.js#L8-L11))

+- Figure out what is required in the schemas
+- The tenant parser middleware can potentially have multiple schemes
+  - first segment of path is the tenant
+  - `tenantId` as part of the api call
+  - map credentials to the tenant id

 ## Tests

 Run `npm test` in the project root.